 19. The trail gently gained altitude until the very end, when it got

-Ghost Mountain trail near Chetwynd British Columbia Canada
+Ghost Mountain trail near Chetwynd British Columbia - Canada Hike

 20. And then very steep.
 You would be thankful for hiking poles